1712n/dn-institute/content/attacks/posts/2023-07-10-Arcadia-Finance.md

 ## Losses

-The total loss from the Acradia Finance hack amounted to approximately $455,00, distributed across the following networks:
+The total loss from the Arcadia Finance hack amounted to approximately $455,000, distributed across the following networks:

 - Ethereum:
    - 148 ETH (275,843 USD)